 • What if I remembered that it’s more important to give than to receive?

-• And what if I realized that my spouse isn’t like my girl or guy friends–and they never will be–and this is a good thing?
+• What if I realized that my spouse isn’t like my girl or guy friends–and they never will be; and this is a good thing?

 • What if I cherished every small act of kindness done for me, even if it’s not what I’d hoped for, or how I wished it was done?